TosbackCgusBridge-Bot/CGUs-versions/Hulu/Privacy Policy.md

 About Hulu

-Below you will find our updated Privacy Policy, effective as of December 23, 2013.
+Below you will find our updated Privacy Policy, effective as of November 4, 2014.
 This Privacy Policy covers the information collected from or about you and your activities when you use the Hulu Services.
 It also provides information about our relationships with certain third parties that provide services in connection with the Hulu Services.
 If you have any questions or concerns about our Privacy Policy, please let us know by emailing us at privacy@hulu.com or contacting us by mail at the address listed here.